ohrrpgce/ohrrpgce/vikings/README-vikings.txt

 credit their original source (though it would be awfully nice if you did!)

-Music by Artimus Bena, Moogle1, Setu Firestorm, Cartlemmy, Jeremy Jacobs,
-Fenrir-Lunaris, & the Public Domain.
+Music by Artimus Bena, Moogle1, Setu Firestorm, Jeremy Jacobs, Fenrir-Lunaris, & the Public Domain.

 « As far as I'm aware, all the music